Lamestcoolkid/EET321-01-LAB3/README.md

  <img width="738" height="325" alt="image" src="https://github.com/user-attachments/assets/1ba35e12-2d20-4e43-a337-f7430391f9f9" />

-NOTE: Use Blue connections instead of Yellow to avoid overloading R1.
+NOTE: Use Blue connections instead of Yellow to avoid overloading R1
- Fig 1.
-Circuit

 2. Manually adjust R4 over its full range and measure the SCR on time at each setting using the oscilloscope.
 Record this data.

 3. Develop an algorithm to accurately calculate on-time based on the oscilloscope waveform.
 Consider defining on-time as the interval between when the voltage first drops to 0V to when it reaches its negative peak.